Silent-dawn/Globpack/README.md

 You can however talk to players in-game using the live map if you want.

+*NOTE: The Dynmap is down for now due to crappy mod block state attempts to grab constantly failing, will re-enable once I get it more compliant.

 The Server is closed access, only for those helping test and develop.
 ---
 ### How To Install | Update